Insight - Global miners face succession crisis as old guard nears retirement

 Some companies, however, such as debt-laden Barrick Gold (ABX.TO), believe that hiring an outsider is just the medicine they need.

-Barrick founder Peter Munk told skeptical investors in 2013 that new Executive Chairman John Thornton's experience as a banker and international academic could attract capital and open doors to governments.
+Barrick founder Peter Munk told sceptical investors in 2013 that new Executive Chairman John Thornton's experience as a banker and international academic could attract capital and open doors to governments.

 It's too soon to tell whether that strategy will pay off for the world's biggest gold miner.